Azure-Samples/communication-services-dotnet-quickstarts/IncomingCallMediaStreaming/Readme.md

 ### Locally running the media streaming WebSocket app
 1. Go to IncomingCallMediaStreaming folder and open `IncomingCallMediaStreaming.sln` solution in Visual Studio.
 2. Select and run the `WebSocketListener` project, an application for listening media stream on websocket.
-3. Used the ngrok URl, get from `WebSocketListener` app, as a websocket URL needed for `MediaStreamingTransportURI` configuration.
+3. Used the dev tunnel URl, get from `WebSocketListener` app, as a websocket URL needed for `MediaStreamingTransportURI` configuration.

 ### Publish  the Incoming call media streaming to Azure WebApp